shard-lab/protocol-camp/advanced/mev/README.md

 ## Bot and Round Manager

-### Bot (`mev.ts`)
+### Bot (`bot.ts`)

-The bot is the central component of the MEV challenge.
-Students are expected to implement key methods to create an effective MEV bot:
+The basic bot is a simple participant in the MEV competition:

-- **Pending Transaction Monitoring**: Subscribes to mempool transactions to detect other participants
+- Implements a random timing strategy for participation
-- **Block Monitoring**: Processes new blocks to update round state
+- Uses rand gas prices within a predefined range
-- **Strategic Participation**: Calculates the optimal time and gas price to submit transactions to hit the target position
+- Monitors the contract state to detect active rounds

-The bot uses WebSocket connections to monitor the blockchain in real-time and implements reconnection logic for resilience.
+- Each bot instance represents a single participant with its own wallet

 ### Round Manager (`round-manager.ts`)